 Some even think that this type of cheese dates back to Viking times.
 Gundestrup Dairy, renowned and awarded for its traditional smoked cheese production, makes its cheeses available to gourmets both in supermarkets and in selected restaurants, such as Noma.
 Smoked cheese, traditionally popular in summer, tastes delicious in a salad or on a piece of freshly baked rye bread, topped with chives and fresh radish.

 As its name suggests, this traditional cheese is also native to the island of Fionie.
 It is a semi-hard cheese with cow’s milk, whose sweet taste is reminiscent of buckwheat.
+Semi hard Danish cheese soft enough to eat with your fingers, yet it has a flavor that is sometimes pleasantly sharp, and a texture that varies from smooth to chalky.
 It is ripened for several months and often used to garnish salads or simply enjoyed alone on a slice of bread.

 Now let’s move on to the most consumed cheese in Denmark: Danbo, often called “Denmark’s national cheese”.
 After all, this north sea cheese represents about 13% of the country’s total cheese production!
 It is a delicious sweet and slightly acidic cheese made from cow’s milk.
 In 2017, Danbo received the European Protected Geographical Indication (PGI) label, which means that at least one stage of the production process must take place in Denmark.